Linda Katehi: University of California, Davis

-In 2013, Katehi launched the UC Davis World Food Center, with the publicly stated goal of amplifying UC Davis' numerous programs involved in food, health and sustainability.
-In January 2015, she announced that UC Davis plans to build a new location for the World Food Center in downtown Sacramento.
-The location could also serve as a satellite campus for UC Davis.
-Katehi stated that a plan for the new location could be formed by the end of May or June.
+In 2013, Katehi launched the UC Davis World Food Center.
+In January 2015, she announced that UC Davis planned to build a new location for the World Food Center in downtown Sacramento, which could also serve as a satellite campus.
 In September 2014, Katehi announced a partnership between Mars, Incorporated and UC Davis to create the Innovation Institute for Food and Health.
-According to Katehi, the institute will serve as the innovation branch of the UC Davis World Food Center.
-Chief Science Officer at Mars Inc., Harold Schmitz, called the relationship both research and innovation-based.
-Mars has pledged to contribute $40 million to the project over 10 years while UC Davis has committed to contribute $20 million over 10 years.
+Mars pledged to contribute $40 million to the project over 10 years while UC Davis committed to contribute $20 million over 10 years.
 Additionally, Katehi announced a partnership with a government agency in Chile to expand research on a global level in conjunction with the UC Davis World Food Center.

-Days after the announcement of the Mars partnership, Katehi and UC Davis announced that it will install a solar array on 70 acres of land south of Interstate 80.
-The power plant will provide 14 percent of all UC Davis's power consumption.
-The array will be built in conjunction with SunPower who previously built a 4-megawatt solar array at the UC Davis West Village neighborhood, which is a net-zero community.
+Days after the announcement of the Mars partnership, Katehi and UC Davis announced the installation of a solar array on 70 acres of land south of Interstate 80, providing 14 percent of all UC Davis's power consumption, built in conjunction with SunPower.

-Increasing the percentage of Latino students at UC Davis is a goal of the university, as stated by Katehi.
-UC Davis aims to become a Hispanic Serving Institution by having at least 25% of their undergraduate student body made up of Latinos by the 2018–2019 school year.
+Increasing the percentage of Latino students at UC Davis was stated as a goal, with UC Davis aiming to become a Hispanic Serving Institution by having at least 25% of their undergraduate student body made up of Latinos by the 2018–2019 school year.

-In March, Katehi invited the public to participate in the construction of the Shrem Museum in UC Davis's Gateway District.
-Participants were invited to sign a steel beam that would be installed and visible after construction.
-Upon completion, the museum will house the UC Davis art collection which consists of over 5,000 items.
+In March 2015, Katehi invited the public to participate in the construction of the Shrem Museum in UC Davis's Gateway District by signing a steel beam to be installed and visible after construction.
+Upon completion, the museum houses the UC Davis art collection consisting of over 5,000 items.

+Research

+Intelligent RF electronics and neuromorphic computing

+Katehi's most recent research centers on the design and development of intelligent edge RF electronics, with emphasis on co-designing analog hardware and artificial intelligence algorithms for neuromorphic computations using analog memory.
+This research has produced intelligent sensors capable of spectrum classification and real-time forecasting, with applications in cognitive radio and defense communications.

+Recent peer-reviewed publications from this research program include work on radio frequency signal processing using memristive systems on chip (Nature Electronics, Vol. 8, July 2025), real-time signal processing using fused neural networks on a memristor-based system-on-chip (Science Advances, Vol. 11, Issue 30, July 2025), and a cognitive radio receiver using analog in-memory processing (under review at Nature Computational Science).

+In April 2025, Katehi received seed funding from Texas A&M's Targeted Proposal Teams initiative for the project "Rapid Design and Optimization of Memristors Using Digital Twin and Additive Manufacturing Technologies," undertaken with co-investigators from the Departments of Engineering and Performance, Visualization, and Fine Arts.